1831 reform riots

-The 1831 reform riots occurred after the Second Reform Bill was defeated in Parliament in October 1831.
-There were civil disturbances in London, Leicester, Yeovil, Sherborne, Exeter, Bath and Worcester and riots at Nottingham, Derby and Bristol.
+The 1831 reform riots occurred after Tory legislators voted against the Second Reform Bill in Parliament in October 1831.
+Civil disturbances occurred in London, Leicester, Yeovil, Sherborne, Exeter, Bath and Worcester; and riots at Nottingham, Derby and Bristol.
 Targets included Nottingham Castle, home of the anti-reform Duke of Newcastle, other private houses and jails.
-In Bristol, three days of rioting followed the arrival in the city of the anti-reform judge Charles Wetherell; a significant portion of the city centre was burnt, £300,000 of damage inflicted and up to 250 casualties occurred.
+In Bristol, three days of rioting followed the arrival in the city of the anti-reform judge Charles Wetherell.
+A large portion of the city centre was burnt, £300,000 of damage inflicted, and perhaps as many as 250 persons killed or wounded.